-In preparation for the 2020 Biz.ONE Conference, the ASUG research team uncovered the industry’s key pain points, day-to-day challenges, and current trends.
-We have identified the following areas of focus professionals using SAP Business One are facing today through one-on-one conversations with organizations, thought leaders, and stakeholders to help run their businesses.
+In preparation for the 2020 ASUG Best Practices: SAP Business One, the ASUG research team uncovered the networks pain points, day-to-day challenges, and trends.
+We have identified the following areas of focus that are top of mind for professionals using SAP Business One through one-on-one conversations with organizations, thought leaders, and stakeholders.

-These insights will help us develop a conference agenda that’s specific to the SAP Business One network.
-Complete the form below to be the first to receive our complete research once it’s released in March.
+These insights will help us develop a virtual conference agenda specific to the SAP Business One network.
+Complete the form below to download the complete research report.

 2020 Hot Topics: